biocompute-objects/BCO_Documentation/content/submit.md

 <br>

-### Poster Abstract Submition for 2024 BioCompute Confrence
+### Poster Abstract Submition for 2024 BioCompute Conference

 To submit an abstract for consideration, please fill out the form below.
 Abstracts are due by 11:59 pm April 15th 2024 (EDT).
-Posters shoudl highlight or describe a workflow and the way it was used.
+Posters should highlight or describe a workflow and the way it was used.

 Out of all the submissions five posters will be selected to give a five minute lighting talk at the conference.
 Notification will be given at the latest by April 29th 2024.
 These posters will also have their workflows converted into a BCO by the BCO team and published in the BCO Portal.